ImaneBenHassine/Income-Prediction-and-Deploy-with-Django/README.md

 - backend/server/server/settings.py : settings/configuration for this Django project
 - backend/server/server/urls.py : the URL declarations for this Django project; a “table of contents” of the                                    Django-powered site
 - backend/server/server/wsgi.py : an entry-point for WSGI-compatible web servers to serve the project.

+## Buil Machine Learning algorithms

+There will be 3 steps in this level :
+- setup Jupyter notebook
+- build two ML algorithms
+- save pre-processing details and algorithms.

+### Jupyter notebook
+pip3 install jupyter notebook
+- then set Jupyter to use local virtualenv: ipython kernel install --user --name=venv

+- create a research directory where I will put Jupiter files : mkdir research cd research
+- then start Jupyter :
+jupyter notebook
+- start a new notebook and select the correct kernel, venv in our case

+### Train ML algorithms
+- install packages : pip3 install numpy pandas sklearn joblib
+-
+The numpy and pandas packages are used for data manipulation.
+The joblib is used for ML objects saving.
+The sklearn package offers a wide range of ML algorithms then reload Jupyter after installation.